-- 25 Although the NAO has non-uniform link to the Baltic Sea region, the correlations between SSHA and each of the two representative stations seem to be very similar.
-This indicates that even though the tide gauges along the southern coast of the Baltic Sea have weak connections to the NAO, sea-level trends in the Stockholm and Warnemünde tide gauges are strongly correlated to each other and with decadal sea-level trends of SSHA reconstructions in the Baltic Sea.
-One explanation that we pursue further in this analysis is that another factor, independent of direct atmospheric forcing - 30 encapsulated by the NAO, is more strongly responsible for the spatial homogeneity of the sea-level decadal trends.
+Although the NAO has a non-uniform link to the Baltic Sea region, the correlations between SSHA and each of the two representative stations seem to be very similar.
+This indicates that even though the tide gauges along the southern coast of the Baltic Sea have weak connections to the NAO, sea-level trends in the Stockholm and Warnemünde tide gauges are strongly correlated with each other and with decadal sea-level trends of SSHA reconstructions in the Baltic Sea.
+One explanation that we pursue further in this analysis is that another factor, independent of direct atmospheric forcing encapsulated by the NAO, is more strongly responsible for the spatial homogeneity of the sea-level decadal trends.

 To identify this factor, we statistically filter the influence of the atmospheric forcing on the decadal sea-level trends.
-This is accomplished by a regression model that uses as predictors the leading five principal components of the SLP trends that explain 89%, 81%, 78% and 79% variance of the SLP trends for winter, spring, summer and autumn, respectively, as indicated in Equation (2).
-It should be noted that these are explained variances of the SLP trends, and not the sea-level variance that can be explained by SLP trends.
-After that principal component analysis of the SLP field trends, we implemented a multivariate regression where those principal components of the SLP trends were used as predictor and
+This is accomplished with a regression model that uses the leading five principal components of the SLP trends as predictors that explain 89, 81, 78, and 79% of the variance in the SLP trends for winter, spring, summer, and autumn, respectively, as indicated in Eq.
+(2).
+It should be noted that these are explained variances in the SLP trends, and not the sea-level variance that can be explained by SLP trends.
+After the principal component analysis of the SLP field trends, we implemented a multivariate regression in which the principal components of the SLP trends were used as predictors and the decadal trends of sea-level records were predictands.
+The residuals of the multivariate regression analysis for the tide gauges were used as new decadal trends, which are presumably free of the direct atmospheric forcing.

-- 5 decadal trends of sea-level records were predictand.
-The residuals of the multivariate regression analysis for the tide gauges were used as new decadal trends which are presumably free of the direct atmospheric forcing.
-We then compute the correlations between the residuals of the two tide gauges (Stockholm and Warnemünde) and residuals of the rest of the nine tide gauges (Ratan, Stockholm, Helsinki, Smogen, Kungsholmsfort, Sassnitz, Travemünde, Wismar, Warnemünde) in the Baltic Sea.
-We consider these tide gauges, nine tide gauges in total, to be representative of the Baltic - 10 Sea, reasonable span the Baltic Sea region and have long records.
-Figure 5 represents the correlation patterns between the two selected tide gauges and the other tide gauges, for both the decadal trends and the residuals resulting from filtering the effect of the SLP trends.
+We then compute the correlations between the residuals of the two tide gauges (Stockholm and Warnemünde) and the residuals of the rest of the nine tide gauges (Ratan, Stockholm, Helsinki, Smogen, Kungsholmsfort, Sassnitz, Travemünde, Wismar, Warnemünde) in the Baltic Sea.
+We consider these tide gauges, nine in total, to be representative of the Baltic Sea with a reasonable span and long records.
+Figure 5 represents the correlation patterns between the two selected tide gauges and the other tide gauges for both the decadal trends and the residuals resulting from filtering the effect of the SLP trends.